| Are you looking

 site's reputation Another use of nofollow is when you're writing

-your reputation on to it.
-For example, imagine that you're writing
+pass your reputation on to it.
+For example, imagine that you're

-a blog post on the topic of comment spamming and you want to call
+writing a blog post on the topic of comment spamming and you

-that page's HTML.
-The Webmaster Central Blog provides a helpful
+of that page's HTML.
+The Webmaster Central Blog provides a

-post on using the robots meta tag.
-This method is written as <meta
+helpful post on using the robots meta tag.
+This method is

 This nofollows all of the links on a page